AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

     end Show_Search_Array_3;

 This example is correct.
-No flow message will be emitted here, as flow analysis indeed can make sure both that no uninitialized variable will be read in ``Search_Array``’s body, and that all its outputs are initialized on return.
+No flow message will be emitted here, as flow analysis indeed can make sure both that no uninitialized variable will be read in ``Search_Array``'s body, and that all its outputs are initialized on return.

 Example #4